 A member of the Post and Telecommunications Department, Sékou Touré formed Guinea’s first trade union, the Post, Telegraph and Telephone Workers’ Union, in 1945.
-He participated in the founding of the Pan-African Democratic African Rally (RDA) in 1946 and was nominated secretary general of the Democratic Party of Guinea, the regional branch of the RDA, in 1952.
-He also helped create the country’s first general trade union in 1946, the Federation of Workers’ Union of Guinea which was associated with the French communist-led trade union movement.
-Devoting most of his time to trade union work, Touré lead strikes and protests often openly against French Colonial rule.
+He participated in the founding of the Pan-African Democratic African Rally (RDA) in 1946 and was nominated secretary-general of the Democratic Party of Guinea, the regional branch of the RDA, in 1952.
+He also helped create the country’s first general trade union in 1946, the Federation of Workers’ Union of Guinea, which was associated with the French communist-led trade union movement.
+Devoting most of his time to trade union work, Touré led strikes and protests often openly against French colonial rule.

-In 1956, Sékou Touré was nominated Mayor of Conakry and elected a deputy to the French National Assembly in Paris.
-By 1957, he was Vice President of Guinea and was soon empowered to form the colony’s first autonomous government under control of a French Governor.
+In 1956, Sékou Touré was nominated to be the mayor of Conakry and elected a deputy to the French National Assembly in Paris.
+By 1957, he was vice president of Guinea and was soon empowered to form the colony’s first autonomous government under control of a French Governor.
 On October 2, 1958, Touré proclaimed Guinea’s independence making it the first West African country liberated from French governance.

 Deprived of French support, President Sékou Touré developed close links with Ghana under Kwame Nkrumah.
 He also sought economic support from the Soviet Union, China, and the U.S. In the early 1960s Touré also developed Pan-African ideologies, combining efforts with other African leaders to establish a union of African states.
 The Organization of African Unity founded in 1963 is an outgrowth of his efforts.

-President Sékou Touré, urgently transported in the U.S. due to serious heart condition, died of a heart failure in a hospital in Cleveland, Ohio, on March 26, 1984.
-Lansana Béavogui took the country in charge as interim president and declared a forty-day national mourning.
+President Sékou Touré, was urgently transported in the U.S. due to a serious heart condition.
+Touré later died of a heart failure in a hospital in Cleveland, Ohio, on March 26, 1984.
+Lansana Béavogui took the country in charge as interim president and declared a forty-day national mourning period.